 The under-dress is nearly always depicted in light colors, suggesting it was made of linen (Owen-Crocker 218).
 It is always shown as having gathers or wrinkles in the sleeve and a cuff (Plate 3, 4, 5 and 6).
 Since none of these have survived, it’s hard to know if the sleeves were long and pushed up or if they were intentionally pleated as has been seen in some viking burials in Sweden (Owen-Crocker 218).
 They are never shown as not having some kind of wrinkles in them.
 Interestingly, in all my searches of reenactment garments, I only saw one with wrinkled sleeves (and it made me freakishly happy.)

-Tomorrow when I post the paper doll, I’ll talk a little bit more about shoes, necklines and what choices I made when I didn’t know enough to know what was accurate.
+Tomorrow when I share my 10th century Anglo-Saxon paper doll, I’ll talk a little bit more about shoes, necklines and what choices I made when I didn’t know enough to know what was accurate.

 Sources for 10th Century Anglo-Saxon Dress

 Clicking on the plates will take you to their sources, either the museum or the document, depending on how the museum site was set up.